aravind-sadharani/chandraveena/src/blog/philosophy-of-music/index.md

 title: "Maarga Sangeet - my music, my life, my philosophy"
 date: 2019-01-19
 image: "../../../images/Philosophy.png"
-description: "The philosophy of this site is a reflection of my musical identity, values, and the philosophy of my music.
-I have often struggled with understanding my own self, my music, and the inter relationship.
-In the early years of learning music, its all about learning techniques, understanding the basic concepts of music, imitating the teacher limited to ones’ capability - and putting them all together as a performer."
+description: "Maarga Sangeet is a musical journey to seek and express one's identity through the medium of music.
+I have often struggled with understanding my own self, my music, and their inter-relationship.
+I have come to believe that local lifestyle, languages, cultural values, folk music, rites and rituals, and history are but a few of the important regional influences that could shape the variations and presentation of music - but underlying all that there is a certain Universality to Music.
+As I undertake this journey, my music continues to evolve.
+And the journey continues."
 ---

 ![Evolution-of-Music](Philosophy.png)